Childminder agencies in England

 How will childminder agencies affect the quality of care?

-It is too early to assess the impact of childminder agencies on the quality of care.
+It is still too early to assess the impact of childminder agencies on the quality of care.
 However, PACEY is concerned that the agency model does not measure, support or incentivise high quality childcare as effectively as the existing system of Ofsted registering and inspecting individual childminders.
 Individual Ofsted registration and inspection provides a simple, robust and independent means of comparing the quality of different childminders, as well as other early years settings such as nurseries and pre-schools.

 What happens to my PACEY membership if I join an agency?